 NW Noggin is thrilled to partner with this vibrant program, and with founder and Executive Director Nandini Ranganathan, and appreciates access to their extraordinary facilities and our shared eagerness to innovate and engage with our community, and our world.

 The Dana Foundation is committed to advancing brain research and to educating the public in a responsible manner about the potential of research.
 NW Noggin is a proud partner of the Foundation, and was one of three organizations profiled by Dana during Brain Awareness Week in 2017…

 LEARN MORE: NW Noggin: Interview with the Dana Foundation!

 The Society for Neuroscience (SfN) is the world’s largest organization of scientists and physicians devoted to understanding the brain and nervous system.
 The nonprofit organization, founded in 1969, now has nearly 38,000 members in more than 90 countries and over 130 chapters worldwide.

 Noggin regularly presents posters at the annual meeting, and this year SfN awarded complimentary conference attendance in Washington DC for ten of our undergraduate volunteers!
-We plan to present at the conference, in DC area public schools, and to the Neuroscience and STEAM caucuses in the U.S. House of Representatives!
+We presented at the conference, in DC area public schools, and to the Neuroscience and STEAM caucuses in the U.S. House of Representatives!

 LEARN MORE: #brains2DC!